Zeke-OS/zeke/CODING_STANDARDS.md

 + module.c|h    Any module that implements some functionality
 + kmodule.c|h   Kernel scope source module that provides some external sycallable functionality
++ lowlevel.S    Assembly source code; Note that capital S for user files as file names ending with small s are reserved for compilation time files
 + dev/          Dev subsys modules
 + thscope/      Functions that are called and excecuted in thread scope;
                 This means mainly syscall wrappers